kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 to create a new, amended changeset.
 The drawback of doing this with vanilla Mercurial is that your original, flawed, changeset is removed from the repository.
 This is *unsafe* history editing.
-It's probably not too serious if all you did was fix a syntax error, but still.
+It's probably not too serious if all you did was fix a syntax error, but for deeper changes there can be more serious consequences to unsafe history editing.

 .. figure:: figures/figure-ug01.svg